Lukski/easy-react-countdown/README.md

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run cy:run`

-Runs Cypress integration tests.
-This contains the important tests.

 ### `npm test`

-Jest tests.
-Not really in use as most tests work best as component tests (run using npm run cy:run) Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs Cypress integration tests

+### `npm run test:headed`

+Runs the Cypress integration tests in headed mode (with interface showing the component during the tests)

 ### `npm run build`